 April or May is also the beginning of rice planting season.
 There are ceremonies held throughout the country, and even though this is more of a solemn ceremony, it’s worth the visit.
 If you can get your visa in time, the Royal Ploughing Ceremony is in Phnom Penh.

 The festival that attracts the most attention from tourists is the Cambodian Water Festival.
-The starts in October or November, depending on the year and signifies the water’s directional change.
+The Water Festival starts in October or November, depending on the year and signifies the water’s directional change.
 The water’s direction changes from flowing to the Tonle Sap into the Mekong River.

 The Water Festival is probably one of the best times to visit Cambodia.
 This time period is a great chance to see the enthusiastic culture of modern Cambodia.
 There’s a ton of fun activities for tourists as well as locals.